 Key Stage 4 Wider Reading Suggestions

 The school offers a traditional academic curriculum to its mixed sixth form student body.
 Typically, all or nearly all, Year 11 students will continue into the sixth form where they are joined by approximately 100 students from other schools from across the midlands.

 All students choose three options from the following choices: Art, Design Technology, Economics, Business, Spanish, French, German, Geography, History, Mandarin, Philosophy, Psychology, Computer Science, English Literature, English Language & Literature, Mathematics, Further Mathematics, Biology, Chemistry and Physics.
 We are also able to offer a wider variety of subjects through our links with Mercian Multi-Academy Trust partners, including: Ancient History, Photography, Physical Education, Theatre Studies, Music, German and Politics

 The final expectation is that students become involved with an extra-curricular activity in order to develop key employability skills, such as leadership, teamwork and organisation.
-This may be in the established activities (such as sport, CCF or on an international trip) or they could run an activity that, as yet, doesn’t exist.
+This may be in the established activities (such as sport, drama, music, CCF or on an international trip) or they could run an activity that, as yet, doesn’t exist.
 The crucial aspect here is that we expect our sixth form students to become part of our School community.
 Another key role that our Sixth Form students play in the life of the School is in the Pupil Senior Leadership Team and the wider prefect system.